keldnorman/human-radar/README.md

  *  Erase Flash         Only Flash (set it to All Flash Contents the first time you upload the code )
  *  CPU Frequency: 	80 MHz
  *
- * To use the push feature ( that i made for iPhones only sorry - if you have an android use pushover instead and rewrite the code )
+ * To use the push feature ( that i made for iPhones only sorry.
+ * If you have an android use pushover instead and rewrite the code )
  * You must go to the prowl website and create an API and on your iPhone download Prowl *
 ```